The Great Canadian Holiday Baking Show: Bakes

 For the signature challenge, the bakers had to make a festive baking tray with two different types of desserts in two and a half hours.
 The technical challenge gave the bakers one hour and 45 minutes to make a vínarterta, a seven layered cake of alternating layers of almond biscuit and prune jam, originally brought to Manitoba by Icelandic settlers.
 The bakers' showstopper challenge was to create a choux wreath with incredible flavours and elaborate decorations in four hours.

 2022

 A third episode of The Great Canadian Holiday Baking Show aired on November 27, 2022.
 The episode featured returning bakers from the second, fourth, and fifth seasons to compete in seasonal baking challenges.

 Ann Pornel and Alan Shane Lewis returned as presenters.

 Bakers

 Bakes

 In the signature challenge, the bakers had two hours to make 18 savoury appetizers, 9 each of two different types for a holiday party platter.
 For the technical challenge, they were tasked with baking 20 gefüllte herzen, traditional German heart-shaped soft gingerbread cookies, with a layer of thick raspberry jam within, coated in dark chocolate and drizzled with white chocolate, in 2 hours and 15 minutes.
 For the showstopper, the bakers were given four hours to create a grand and impressive holiday scene cake, telling any holiday story or tradition, with the bakers being allowed to use any technique and additional bakes.

+2023

+A fourth episode of The Great Canadian Holiday Baking Show aired on November 26, 2023.
+The episode featured four previous winners from the second, third, fourth, and fifth seasons, returning for a chance to become a Star Holiday Baker.

+Ann Pornel and Alan Shane Lewis returned as presenters.